HenryWHM/whats-for-koi/README.md

 # What's for Dino

-**What's for Dino** is a cross platform application that provides users with the daily menu of the Goldstein Dining Hall.
+**What's for Dino** is a cross-platform application that provides users with the daily menu of the Goldstein Dining Hall.
 By default, it displays the current day's menu, and users can navigate to view menus for upcoming or past days.
 Additional features include filtering food options based on dietary restrictions and a dark mode for enhanced user experience.

 ## Features